MKme/Urban-Kitchen-Garden/README.md

 <img src="https://github.com/MKme/Urban-Kitchen-Garden/blob/master/Pics/4507771434562849108.jpg"/>
 Open Source Arduino controlled counter-top garden for growing vegetables, herbs, or greens for sustainable foods right in your own home.
 <br>
-Use this to add a simple radio master and slave with bi-directional communications between them Add any code you wish for your project and this will handle the radio communications backbone for you<br>
+Use this to add a simple radio master and slave with bi-directional communications between them.
+Add any code you wish for your project and this will handle the radio communications backbone for you<br>
 <br>🐦 <a href="https://twitter.com/mkmeorg">Twitter</a>
 | 📺 <a href="https://www.youtube.com/mkmeorg">YouTube</a>
 | 🌍 <a href="http://www.mkme.org">mkme.org</a><br>